In this blog post, you will learn How to Start an LLC in Minnesota. There are a few steps involved that we'll go over in detail.

 However, if this is your first time applying for an LLC and you don't know what you're doing—or have the money to hire a professional—it might be best to get help from someone who does.

-On the other hand, if you think you can handle this and want to start your Minnesota LLC today, follow our basic steps: name your LLC, find yourself a registered agent, file Articles of Organization with the Minnesota Secretary of State, write the operating agreement, obtain EIN, open your LLC bank account and you are good to go.
+On the other hand, if you think you can handle this and want to start your Minnesota LLC today, follow our basic steps: name your LLC, find yourself a registered agent, file Articles of Organization with the Minnesota Secretary of State, and writes the operating agreement, obtain EIN, open your LLC bank account and you are good to go.